pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 !!! warning "Demo Use Only"
     While the result is a full Kubernetes installation, the instructions in this document only create an environment sufficient for testing and learning.
 The cluster is not intended for use in production environments.

+!!! note "ARM Architecture"
+    The ansible playbooks for this guide assume the ARM chip set as found on the Apple M-series chip.
+If you are running on an Intel-based processor, you will have to adjust some file packages and names accordingly.

 ## Prerequisites